Truro man ticketed for failing to self-isolate after entering NS

 A Truro man has been charged after he failed to self-isolate for 14 days after entering the province, according to police.

+READ MORE: Negative result for Halifax officer being tested for COVID-19: police

-Truro Police Service say they issued a ticket to a 65 year old man after receiving several complaints that he was “blatantly disregarding self-isolation rules.”
+The Truro Police Service says they issued a ticket to a 65-year-old man after receiving several complaints that he was “blatantly disregarding self-isolation rules.”

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]